Shawn-Guo-CN/ChinaTripInfo/docs/source/_static/1_1_visa_policy/policies/unilateral_30_2026_05::regional_30::transit_10.md

 - One of the two options below:
     - ⏳ Time-limited: You can enter China **without** a visa and stay for **up to 30 days** through May **31, 2026**.
     - 🏝️ Hainan: You can **stay up to 30 days** in the **Hainan Province** of China without a visa.
-- The duration of stay is counted from 12:00 a.m. on the day **after** your entry.
 - You can **refresh** your quota by **re-entering Hainan**.
 - There’s **no limit to the number of times** you can leave and re-enter.
 - (That said, you could technically stay however long by re-entering every 30 days.)